reigningforest/Celebrity_Image_Scraper/README.md

-# wikimedia_scraper_test
+# Celebrity_Wikimedia_Scraper

-Purpose: Get not only images but also dates from wikimedia commons (https://commons.wikimedia.org/)
+Purpose: Get not only images but also dates images were taken from wikimedia commons (https://commons.wikimedia.org/)

-For: Face image and age download for AI
+For: Face images along with image date downloading.
+Ex: If you want to look at the aging of celebrities across years with AI.

-How to use: Either directly modify "input_name" var in "wikimedia_webscraper.py" or use a list in "celeb_list_execute"
+How to use: Either directly modify "input_name" var in "wikimedia_webscraper.py" or specify a list of names in "celeb_list_execute.py".

-Note: Yes, it's not that many images.
-But because wikimedia is generally pretty accurate, these are generally pretty accurate.
+Note: Yes, you may not that many images.
+But wikimedia is not like Google or Getty Images.

 ### Sources:

+The below are the foundation for my code.

 Wikimedia Link: https://commons.wikimedia.org/wiki/Commons:Download_tools

 Python: https://colab.research.google.com/drive/12jGo_tm2bAD7NRiqxvF-XfKfEWgKIx4X#scrollTo=sDL9EihTwBaC&uniqifier=1

-Note: The above code is the foundation.
-Let me know if I need to change this to reflect the use of their code!